jht1493/ICM-2020-Code/weeks/01_intro.md

   createCanvas(400, 300);
   // createButton('title-for-button-')...
   createButton('backg 240').mousePressed(function() {
-    // Code to run when button pressed
-    // the "body" of the mousePressed function background(240);
+    // Code to run when button pressed, the "body" background(240);
   }); // End of createButton
 ...